smarty/changelog/cloud/us-autocomplete-pro-api.md

 That API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete Pro`.

+## 1.0.22 - 2026-05-07

+- Deploying the new US Autocomplete V2, the next generation of US Autocomplete.
+- This will be a gradual deploy from May 7 through May 11.
+- V2 is compatible with US Autocomplete Pro calls so no code needs to be modified.
+- New V2 features will be available starting May 12.

 ## 1.12.35 - 2026-04-01

 - Reverted back to the former US Autocomplete Pro API to consider feedback from customers.